 7. Optimize your Content Marketing with Content Re-Use and Topic Clusters

 One piece of well-written, well-placed content can have multiple uses.
 You can blog about it, amplify it as a call-to-action on social media sites, and repackage it in the form of a video, webinar, or white paper with tags and meta data that search engines will see.
 Just think about how that one piece of content used in multiple ways and channels can drive your search marketing efforts.
 And, topic clusters are the newest strategy to optimizing your site to perform well on search engines.
-Topic clusters help you develop a content marketing strategy that is supported by search engine opimtization best practices.
+Topic clusters help you develop a content marketing strategy that is supported by search engine optimization best practices.

-- Learn more about topic clusters, read about How to Build a Topic Cluster
+- How to Build a Topic Cluster

 Loyalty and Awareness Campaigns